dgoodine/Slogger/README.md

 # Slogger
-A simple, fast and highly-customizable logging framework for Swift on all Apple platforms.
+A simple, fast and flexible logging framework for Swift on all Apple platforms.

 ## Version History